Make bulb planting easier

 When you’re planting bulbs 6 in. or so apart, here’s a tip: Recruit a friend.
 Why?
 If you drill more than one hole at a time, holes this close together tend to cave in on one another.
 So use a drill-and-drop planting technique: One person drills, the other drops the bulb into each hole and refills it.
 This means you won’t have to drill a hole, put down the drill, drop a bulb in, refill the hole, drill another hole, etc.

-When you have just a few bulbs to plant
+Use a traditional bulb planter when you have just a few bulbs to plant

 A traditional bulb planter can be handy because it digs the right size hole and gives you planting depth at a glance.
 A long-handled bulb planter makes it easy on your back and knees.
 Just step on it to plunge the digging end into the soil.
 Do wear sturdy shoes if you’ll be digging lots of holes so you don’t bruise the bottom of your foot.